-Like the studies based on broader and more subjective indicators, the World Bank study found that both labor productivity and employment were positively correlated with less regulation.
-The study found that heavier regulation was associated with greater inefficiency of public institutions and more corruption.
-The resulting regulation often had a perverse effect on the people it was meant to protect.
+the people it was meant to protect.
 Overly stringent regulation of business created strong incentives for businesses to operate in the underground or informal economy.
 The study cited the example of Bolivia, one of the most heavily regulated economies in the world, where an estimated 82 percent of business activity occurs in the informal sector.
-The study also found most women's share of private sector employment was positively correlated with less rigid regulation of labor markets.
+The study found women's share of private sector employment was correlated with less rigid regulation of labor markets.